jsf0/standoff/README.md

 Any files are always uploaded before commands are executed on the remote machine, so if you need to move them to the correct locations on the target, you can put the commands to do so in the commands section.
+The ssh_key parameter is optional.
+If you don't provide one, standoff will attempt to connect to the target with passphrase-based authentication.

 More complex example payload files can be found in the examples/ directory.